aya-zid/Store_Products_Management/README.md

-Store Management System
+Store Management System :
-Welcome to the Store Management System!

 This project is designed to manage products in a store efficiently.
 It's written in C language and features a graphical interface for easy interaction.

 - Features :